THIS WEEK'S MORTGAGE RATE SUMMARY

 RATES CURRENTLY TRENDING: NEUTRAL

 Mortgage rates are trending sideways this morning.
-Last week the MBS market worsened by -20 bps.
-This was enough to move rates or fees slightly higher.
-We saw modest volatility throughout the week.
+Last week the MBS market improved by +34bps.
+This may've been enough to move rates or fees lower last week.
+We saw low rate volatility through the week.

 THIS WEEK'S RATE FORECAST: NEUTRAL

-Three Things: These are the three areas that have the greatest ability to impact mortgage rates this week.
-1) Central Bank, 2) Geopolitical, 3) Trade War
+Three Things: These are the three areas that have the greatest ability to impact rates this week.
+1) VWUL, 2) Jobs and 3) The Fed

 If you are looking for the risks and benefits of locking your interest rate in today or floating your loan rate, contact your mortgage professional to discuss it with them.